bombs-kim/insta_crawler/README.md

-# How is this project composed
+# How is this project composed?

 This project is divided into two main crawlers.
 First one is user\_crawler, which takes a list of commented posts as an input and then check if they are Korean and add them to the user list.
 The other one is post\_crawler.
 It crawls posts of the Korean users found periodically.